The MIRAIT Group is exposed to the following risks that could affect its operating results and financial position.

 5.Risks associated with assets held by the Group

-The MIRAIT Group holds assets such as real estate and securities that are required for operational purposes.
-Significant fluctuation of the fair values thereof could affect the Group’s business results.
+The MIRAIT Group holds assets such as securities that are necessary for its business operations.
+Significant fluctuation in market prices thereof could affect the Group’s business results.

 6.Risks associated with natural disasters